-You can reorder statuses by dragging the arrows in the middle up and down.
+You can reorder steps in 2 ways; by dragging them up and down or using the toggle arrows in the settings bar

-To add a new workflow step select the "Create a new status" button.
-You can also add a status in between others by clicking the small plus symbol between statuses.
+To add a new workflow step select the "Add new step" button at the bottom of the page.
+You can also add a step in between others by clicking the small plus symbol.

-You can create a name and description for your status by filling in the boxes.
+You can create a name and description for the step by filling in the prompts.
 We recommend providing as much information as possible in your description to help your stakeholders understand what needs to be done at this step.
-Adjust to the 'read-only' toggle to lock the status.
-This means that no one will be able to edit the content of an item while it's at this workflow status.

-Tip: If you delete a workflow step, the items in that status will be reverted to 'Draft' or the first status in the workflow.
+Tip: If you delete a workflow step, any items currently sat on that step will be reverted to 'Draft' or the first step in the workflow.

 Create, move, rename and delete folders